The University Testing Center is located at the corner of Clinton and Hobbs St.

 - Purses, Backpacks, Bags

 - Hats, Sunglasses, Head Gear

 - Rulers, Compasses, Protractors

 - Food or Beverages

 - Knives, Guns, and Other Weapons

 No!
-Cell phones are prohibited in the University Testing Center.
-If candidates do not want to store them in their vehicle a locker will be provided.
-ALL CELL PHONES MUST BE TURNED OFF BEFORE ENTERING THE BUILDING.
+Cell phones are prohibited in the test room.
+If candidates do not want to store them in their vehicle, a locker will be provided.
+All cell phones must be turned off before entering the test room.

 Most exams have calculators built into their software.
 Please refer to your Exam Candidate Bulletin (found on your exams webpage) for specifics about whether you will be allowed to bring a calculator.